Is It Safe to Travel to Tibet?

 Food

 Although you will be surrounded by attractive local food, which is cheap and delicious, you’re suggested to eat in the big restaurants.
-A meal in a big restaurant in Tibet is not cheap, which costs about CNY 60 per person, but it’s worth.
+A meal in a big restaurant in Tibet is not cheap, which costs about CNY 60 per person, but it’s worth trying.
 Food from vendors is not always safe, and it may be cooked with stale meats and vegetables.
 For your health, you’d better have your meals in reliable restaurants with better sanitary conditions.

 Related Articles

-- Tibet Geography
+- Tibet Travel Guide

-- How to Visit Tibet
+- Travel to Tibet Alone

 Email response within 0.5~24 hours.